sambuddha-roy/sambuddha-roy.github.io/_posts/2020-06-28-enumerate.markdown

 that index is taken by the merged list entry.
 Also, we do not consider the merged entry in the next iteration of the `for` loop.

+It is very surprising that the above program works at all; it is easy to assume that there is only one evaluation of the call to `enumerate(rev_input_list)` - but as it turns out that is not the case at all.
+It is evaluated at every step, with the index being updated (by 1) at every step, and whatever item appears at that index in the updated list.